jbuehl/solaredge/README.md

 **seextract.py** is a program that can extract the SolarEdge protocol messages from a PCAP file that contains data captured from the network.

+**sekey.py** is used to extract the unique encryption key from an inverter.

 **se2state.py** follows a file containing JSON performance data and outputs a JSON file that contains the current state of the inverter and optimizer values.